noamtzu/munch-editor-interview/README.md

 ![Alt text](README-assets/image-6.png)

+3. **Time Indicator for Trimmed Section:** Modify the time indicator on the seek bar so that it displays the time duration between the start and end of the trimmed section, rather than the entire video.
+This will provide a more accurate and user-friendly experience for manipulating the video segment.

 ## Guidelines

 - **Respect for Time:** We value your time and have designed this task to be completed within 1-2 hours.
 If you find yourself spending significantly more time, please let us know.